 What would we do differently?

-We would be a little more structured in our work vs travels.
+We would be a little more structured in our work vs. travels.
 I would work like a lunatic most of the time, then take regular time off, say once every three months, for an insane adventure.
 I get renewed spurts of creativity and drive when I challenge myself and doing something completely nuts.

 I love the trips that The Adventurists do and think I’ll gear my travels more towards that style of exploration.
 As for Lauren, she’s currently in Mongolia on one of the toughest expeditions of her life.
-I just know she’ll come back with so much drive and energy that she’ll be bouncing off walls.
+I know she’ll come back with so much drive and energy that she’ll be bouncing off walls.

 What did we do right?

-Travelling lightly isn’t just about the agility of a smaller pack.
+Traveling lightly isn’t just about the agility of a smaller pack.
 For me, it’s more about minimalism and not having too much crap to think about.
 I like living simply at home and getting out into the big wide world and taking in as much of it as possible.

 Can this continue forever?

 Absolutely.
-Not sure if we’ll want it to, but at this stage we still want to see the world, experience other ways of life, and live completely untethered.
+Not sure if we’ll want it to, but at this stage, we still want to see the world, experience other ways of life, and live completely untethered.
 There is no doubt in my mind this is a great way to enjoy life, learn a lot and be more productive too.